GProSoftware828/devcamp-portfolio/README.md

-# Ruby on Rails Application for User Profiles
+# George Payne - Portfolio

 This is my digital resume.
 I built it while studying the online class Dissecting Ruby on Rails 5 - Become a Professional Developer instructor Jordan Hudgens, CTO at devCamp.